reissbaker/wate/README.md

 ```

-Read some files in parallel and print them when you're done:
+Read some files concurrently and print them when you're done:

 ```javascript
 // Read in parallel